varnish/api-gateway-benchmarks/README.md

 #### Gateways

 Configuration for each API gateway is put in subdirectories in the ``gateways/`` directory.
-Each subdirectory should contain a ``deploy`` file that can be executed to install, configure and start the gateway.
+Each subdirectory should contain a ``deploy`` file that can be executed to install and start the gateway.
+The file ``configure`` should exist in the same directory, and when executed it should configure the gateway according to the tests.

 The configuration should be according to the specification of one or more of the tests.